-A total of 29 complications have been recorded on the NLR online data base (table 4).
-The commonest complication was wound infection (14 cases).
+We are aware that not all complications have been recorded on the NLR online data base.
+Table 4 and 5 are showing the intraoperative and postoperative complications recorded between December 2012 and 31st of January 2017.
+The commonest Intraoperative complication was implant malfunction or breakage while infection was the most common postoperative complication.
 All cases of wound infection required further surgical debridement, wound wash out and IV antibiotics apart from two cases of superficial wound infections that were treated with oral antibiotics.
-Graft failure was the second common complication (7 cases).
-One case had a snapped guide wire in the knee joint intraoperatively that required further surgery for arthroscopic removal of the snapped wire.